ottenwbe/bosh-install/README.md

 ### Installing bosh ###

-Let's look at the ```install.sh``` script that was copied by the provisioner.
+Let's look at the script ```install.sh``` that was copied by the provisioner to the instance.
 It actually does the following for you:

 1. Update the jumpbox instances operating system
     ```bash